 - Setting and monitoring the school's aims and policies

-The Governing Body at Braybrook Primary School works in close partnership with the staff, to ensure the continued success of our school.
+The Governing Body at Braybrook Primary Academy works in close partnership with the staff, to ensure the continued success of our school.
 Our Governing Body is made up of a diverse group of people who perform different roles.

 The Governing Body meets regularly throughout the school year as a Full Governing Body, as sub-committees, which oversee ‘Pupil Achievement’ or ‘Resources’ (Personnel, Premises and Finance) and as working parties, which convene as required.